-To monitor the instrument behaviour during its lifetime, the key parameters are plotted in figures 3-5: gain (after correction of the thermal variations, modeled as a parabolic function), hot load and sky horn counts, and residual term TE (residual temperature contribution due to errors in the estimated coefficients).
+To monitor the instrument behaviour during its lifetime, the key parameters are plotted in figures 3-5 : gain (after correction of the thermal variations, modeled as a parabolic function), hot load and sky horn counts, and residual term TE (residual temperature contribution due to errors in the estimated coefficients).
 The instrument stability is ensured if none of these parameters do vary with time.

 The figure 3 (top) shows the gains of the two channels 23.8 and 36.5 GHz, after multiplying the 23.8 GHz gain by 10, and figure 3 (bottom) is a zoom on the last 10% of time.
 They show that the gain in the 23.8 GHz channel remains stable around 9.6.
 For the second channel, the evolution shows two decreasing trends, small at the beginning (starting around day 25) and a stronger one since days around 150 after launch.
 The total decrease is about 4.8%.
 The sky horn counts on figure 4 exhibit similar features than the gain for both channels.
 The counts present a slight increase with time.
 For the second channel, the values drop from 3600 to 3450 (-4.2%).
-The hot load counts on the same figure are stable for the first channel, between 550-555.
-They decrease for the second channel from 660 at launch time to 645 (-2.3%).
+The hot load counts on the same figure are stable for the first channel, around 555.
+They decrease for the second channel from 660 at launch time to 650 (-1.5%) after being down to 640.
 Finally, the last parameter that is monitored, the residual temperature is presented in figure 5.
 Since launch the values are higher than expected from ground testing.
 The residual temperature was expected to be around 0.5 K for the first channel and a bit higher, 0.5-0.7 K for the second one, i.e. close to the ERS ones (Eymard et al, 2002).
 No explanation for these high values (> 1 K) has been given to date.
-Furthermore, there are 3 particular features of this parameter to analyse:
+Furthermore, there are 4 particular features of this parameter to analyse:

-- a drift of the residual temperature at 36.5 GHz, the values are now at -2.5 K with a regular linear decrease since 2-3 months after launch. - a step is observed at 23.8 GHz around day 260 with an increase of 0.5 K. - a decrease is observed after the previous mentionned step for the 23.8 GHz channel.
+- a drift of the residual temperature at 36.5 GHz, the values are down to -2.5 K with a regular linear decrease since 2-3 months after launch to days around \sim 450. - a step is then observed with an increase of 0.5 K. The values are not around -2.0 K. - a step is observed at 23.8 GHz around day 260 with an increase of 0.5 K. - $\bullet\,$ a decrease is observed after the previous mention ned step for the 23.8 GHz channel.
 The value is back to around 1.0 K